Materiality turn: Both a set of theories and ontologies

 Paradoxically, ontogenesis itself then needs to be historicized.
-Some suggest to overcome at some point the materialist terminology for a more technicist one (Latour, 2014; Lemonnier, 2014).
-It is also an ontological debate (de Vaujany and Mitev, 2016) about the main assumptions underlying the theorizations involved for instance in the debates mentioned above.
+Some suggest overcoming at some point the materialist terminology for a more technicist one (Latour, 2014; Lemonnier, 2014).
+It is also an ontological debate (de Vaujany and Mitev, 2016) about the main assumptions underlying the theorizations involved, for instance, in the debates mentioned above.

 Some of the key issues the materiality-turn addresses relate to: the entanglement of material and social elements in practices (Orlikowski, 2007); the problem of ethics in a complex world and the issue of control and moral delegations in a more and more digital world (Dale, 2005; Introna, 2013); materiality and regulation in a post-crisis economy (Wasserman and Frenkel, 2011); the temporal, spatial and material dimensions of legitimacy, institutional logics and legitimation which remain a key issue for managers and citizens (Jones, 2013); or the new modalities of collaboration involved in the rising collaborative economy, among others.
 The material turn is therefore not just philosophical and ontological discussions, but fundamentally about what is happening in organizations and societies.